keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - Gateway Endpoints rely on creating entries in a route table and pointing them to private endpoints used for S3 or DynamoDB.
 Interface Endpoints use AWS PrivateLink and leverages the new Network Load Balancer capabilities.
 Boiled down, Interface Endpoints have a private IP address and thus are their own entity while Gateway Endpoints are mainly just a target.
 Because Interface Endpoints are their own provisioned item, they cost $.01/hour.
 Gateway Endpoints are free as they’re just a new route in your route table.
 - Interface Endpoint provisions an Elastic Network interface or ENI (think network card) within your VPC.
 They serve as an entry for traffic going to another supported AWS service.
 It uses a DNS record to direct your traffic to the private IP address of the interface.
 Gateway Endpoint uses route prefix in your route table to direct traffic meant for S3 or DynamoDB to the Gateway Endpoint (think 0.0.0.0/0 -> igw).
 So to secure your Interface Endpoint, use Security Groups.
 But to secure Gateway Endpoint, use VPC Endpoint Policies.

+### AWS PrivateLink
+- AWS PrivateLink simplifies the security of data shared with cloud-based applications by eliminating the exposure of data to the public Internet.
+AWS PrivateLink provides private connectivity between different VPCs, AWS services, and on-premises applications, securely on the Amazon network.
+- VPC PrivateLink allows you to publish an "endpoint" that others can connect with from their own VPC.
+It's similar to a normal VPC Endpoint, but instead of connecting to an AWS service, people can connect to your endpoint.
+Think of it as a way to publish a private API endpoint without having to go via the Internet.
+- By not traversing the Internet, AWS PrivateLink reduces the exposure to threat vectors such as brute force and distributed denial-of-service attacks.
+- Use private IP connectivity and security groups so that your services function as though they were hosted directly on your private network.
+- It's similar to the AWS Direct Connect service in that it establishes private connections to the AWS cloud, except Direct Connect links users' on-premises environments to AWS.
+PrivateLink, on the other hand, secures traffic from users' VPC environments, which are already in AWS.
+- It functions similarly to VPC Peering which apply to VPCs, but PrivateLink applies to Application/Service.